Multi-Agent Teams Hold Experts Back: Experiments

 \subsection{Results: Human Psychology Tasks}

-We first evaluate LLM team performance on classical human teamwork tasks from organizational psychology literature.
-Unlike humans, who defer to identified experts and match their performance when expertise is revealed \citep{bonner2002,yetton1983leadership}, we find that LLM teams systematically fail to match expert performance.
+We first evaluate LLM teams on classical human teamwork tasks from organizational psychology.
+Unlike humans, who defer to identified experts and match their performance when expertise is revealed \citep{bonner2002,yetton1983leadership}, we find that LLM teams consistently fail to match expert performance.